php-ru/symfony-docs-ru/reference/twig_reference.rst

     **type**: ``string``

 Returns ``true`` if the current user has the given role.
-If several roles are passed in an array, returns ``true`` if the user has all of them or at least one of them, depending on the value of this option:
+If several roles are passed in an array, ``true`` is returned if the user has at least one of them.
-:ref:`security.access_decision_manager.strategy <security-voters-change-strategy>`.

 Optionally, an object can be passed to be used by the voter.
 More information can be found in :ref:`security-template`.